hacks-guide/Guide_Wii/_pages/en_US/dump-games.md

 Your Wii and your computer must be connected to the same local network.
 {: .notice--warning}

-1. Extract DVD Dump Tool and put it in the `apps` folder of your SD card or USB device.
+1. Copy the `DVDDumpTool` folder from the DVDDumpTool `.zip` to the root of your SD card or USB drive.
+1. Reinsert your SD card or USB drive into your console.
+1. Power on your console.
+1. Launch the Homebrew Channel.
-1. Insert the device you downloaded the dump tool on into your Wii, and launch DVD Dump Tool from the Homebrew Channel.
+1. Launch DVD Dump Tool from the list of homebrew.
-1. Press right on the D-pad and press A.
+1. Press right on the D-pad, then press A.
 1. Choose the disc that you want to copy (The options are: `GameCube Disc`, `Wii Single-Layer Disc`, `Wii Dual-Layer Disc`) and press "A"
     ![2](/images/homebrew/DumpDiscs_LAN/2.png)
 1. Insert the game disc into your Wii.
-If it is already inserted, eject and reinsert the disc.
+    + If it is already inserted, eject and reinsert the disc.
     ![InsertTheDisc](/images/homebrew/DumpDiscs_LAN/insertthedisc.jpg)
 1. Select the proper disc type.
     ![3](/images/homebrew/DumpDiscs_LAN/3.png)
 1. Press any button to begin the dumping process.
     ![4](/images/homebrew/DumpDiscs_LAN/4.png)
 1. Remember or write down your Wii's URL (IP address).
-On your computer's web browser, go to your address bar and enter the Wii URL.
+1. On your computer, open the browser, go to your address bar and enter the Wii URL.
     ![5](/images/homebrew/DumpDiscs_LAN/5.png)
 1. Click on `Click here to download XXXX.iso`.
 1. Proceed to [joining PART files](dump-games#joining-part-files-on-a-fat32-device).